Entrepreneur Written Interviews Written Interviews Uncategorized

 Thank you very much for agreeing to this interview today.
 Could you please tell us about yourself?

 That sounds great.
 Ten generations, that’s really impressive!
 Most people are starting businesses with the goal to sell it half way into their business and cash out.
-So, that’s quite a legacy!
+So, that’s quite a !

 Well, some people say we were never smart enough to cash out, (with much laughter) but we just kept it going!